Program

 Moderator: Marina Manzoni EU Policy Officer at the European Commision.

-• Jaume Miralles, Director General of AI, Efficiency and Data in Administration of the Government of Catalonia
+• Jaume Miralles, Director General of Digital Innovation, Government of Catalonia

 13:40-14:40